-The American Antitrust Institute joined with numerous consumer groups to file an amicus brief urging the D.C.
-Circuit Court of Appeals to affirm the district court decision blocking the merger of Anthem and Cigna Corp.
-The proposed merger would be the largest in the history of the health insurance industry, combining two of the four national carriers.
-The AAI has been at the forefront of efforts to block the merger, which the district court found would substantially lessen competition, raise prices, and reduce innovation.
+The DC Circuit Court of Appeals issued a decision today upholding the trial court’s injunction preventing the merger of giant health insurers Anthem and Cigna because it would would be anticompetitive.
+The American Antitrust Institute (AAI) had joined with numerous consumer groups to file an amicus brief urging the Court of Appeals to affirm the district court decision.
+The proposed merger would have been the largest in the history of the health insurance industry, combining two of the four national carriers.

 For almost three decades, light-handed enforcement of the U.S. antitrust laws tilted the scales toward allowing consolidation and strategic conduct that was thought to enhance “efficiency.”
 Justifications for this approach ranged from forcing down costs, to promoting quality control and spurring investment in R&D by large deep-pocketed firms.
 Over-enforcement was the bogeyman of conservative ideology.
 Too-vigorous application of the laws threatened to stifle the efficiencies that were expected to flow from mergers and restraints on competition.

 On June 21, the American Antitrust Institute will host its 18th Annual Conference.
 This year’s event will take up the important topic: The Value of Antitrust.

 The American Antitrust Institute is now accepting nominations for the AAI 2017 Antitrust Enforcement Awards that recognize achievements in antitrust litigation by legal practitioners and economists.
 The Awards will be presented at a gala dinner on November 7, 2017, following the AAI's annual Private Antitrust Enforcement Conference.
 The award submission period closes on July 15, 2017.